urbit/urbit.org-reloaded/content/docs/hoon/reference/rune/tis.md

 ##### Discussion

-The difference between aliasing and pinning is that pinning changes the subject, but for aliasing the subject noun stays the same.
-This allows you to "write" through it to the original subject axis.
-The alias'd expression, `q`, is recorded in the type information of `p`. `q` is calculated every time you use the `p` alias.
+`=*` assigns a name to an expression that will be evaluated in each place the name is dereferenced.
+This allows you to "write" through it to the original subject `axis`. `q` is recorded in the type information of `p`, and `q` is calculated every time you use `p`.

+This rune has some similarities with macros, and some similarities with aliases, but it is not really either.

 ##### Examples